mikeblas/JankSQL/README.md

 This project is completely silly: I have no goal aside from having something to do, and learning a bit as I go.
 JankSQL is *totally* [jank](https://www.urbandictionary.com/define.php?term=jank): redundant, un-finished, crooked, and a replacement of dubious quality.

+Let's have even more fun: "JankSQL" is promounced "janks queue ell".

 ## Approach